wargenng/sendlog/README.md

 [x] - Convert to PWA
 [x] - Redesign login page
-[x] - Make the create climb form come up when editing climb [ ] - Add Loading screen
+[x] - Make the create climb form come up when editing climb [ ] - Add error checking on climb entry
+[ ] - Add Loading screen
 [ ] - Redesign home screen
-[ ] - Add in light mode and dark mode colors
-[ ] - Choose better colors
-[ ] - Design charts and cards, etc.
-[ ] - Choose a new font
 [ ] - Modify desktop version
 [ ] - Arrow pointing to add button when there is no sends added [ ] - Add quick add button
 [ ] - Redesign climb cards
-[ ] - Add are you sure message before submit. (w/ preference for if you want to show again) [ ] - Add error checking on climb entry
-[ ] - Add a way to connect a Climb to a Goal
+[ ] - Add are you sure message before submit. (w/ preference for if you want to show again) [ ] - Add a way to connect a Climb to a Goal
 [ ] - Add congrats confetti
 [ ] - Bulk add button